Do Go On - 350 - Arctic Badass Peter Freuchen

 There's not much about it.

-Do you reckon he punched his way out or chiseled his way out?
+He punched his way out or chiseled his way out.

 Maybe he made a fist out of shit.